 This particular procedure is typically performed under general anaesthesia and can often be done concurrently with other more extensive surgeries.
 A small incision is made in the lining of the inferior turbinates – the large bone-like structures in your nose that help filter and humidify the air you breathe.
 The lining tissue is then delicately separated from a thin bone that provides structural support to the inferior turbinate.
 Once this bone is surgically removed, the area is left to heal, which subsequently results in a smaller structure.

 This procedure is usually carried out under local anaesthesia.
-There are various types of devices used for this procedure, the most common being an electrosurgical device.
+Various types of devices are used for this procedure, the most common being an electrosurgical device.
 This device uses heat delivered through radio-frequency energy to execute the procedure.
 The surgeon will employ a special tool to administer radiofrequency energy to the turbinate tissue.
 This method effectively heats the tissues beneath the skin surface and purposefully damages the bone in a controlled way.
 As the bone heals, it becomes smaller, subsequently enlarging the nasal passage.

 Recovering from a turbinectomy procedure can vary widely in duration and complexity, depending on the type of procedure performed and the specific instruments utilised during surgery.
 A straightforward and minimally invasive turbinate reduction surgery can generally result in a full recovery within three weeks.
 However, in the case of more complex or invasive surgeries, the recovery period could extend to as long as six months.

-Post-operative care after turbinoplasty is critical in aiding your healing journey.
+Postoperative care after turbinoplasty is critical in aiding your healing journey.
 In the week following the surgery, your surgeon may insert gauze into your nostrils as a supportive measure to assist the healing process.
-During this recovery phase, you may notice swelling in various parts of your face including your nose, cheeks, and eyes.
+During this recovery phase, you may notice swelling in various parts of your face, including your nose, cheeks, and eyes.
 Some patients might also experience swelling in the lips.
 Alongside swelling, bruising, soreness, and numbness are also common, but these symptoms can be effectively managed with prescribed pain medications from your surgeon.

 To help reduce nasal congestion, you may receive a prescription for a saline nasal spray.
 Additionally, the use of a humidifier in your living spaces can also help to alleviate the sensation of nasal stuffiness.